frycast/JCM/README.md

 devtools::github_install("frycast/JCM")
 ```

-You may need to install the geneplotter package from Bioconductor
+You may need to install the geneplotter package from Bioconductor first
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")